About ZenHub Workspaces

 When thinking about how to customize your Workspace, take an audit of your team's workflow.
 Ask yourself these questions.

 - Does this structure contain only what we need, and nothing more?
 Could my boss look at this and understand everything she needs to about the project?

 - Is every important stakeholder represented?
 Can someone in design, marketing, or QA look at this board and know exactly where his or her help is needed?

 - Are we missing any repeating stages?
 Think about how your team builds products.
 It's all about keeping issues flowing across the board.
 If you have a QA department, for example, you might need a “Ready for QA” pipeline.

 - Is “Done” really done?
 And does my team know and understand our definition of Done?
 This often-missed step is a crucial part of any agile project.

 Multi-Action eliminates the onerous process of performing certain actions over and over again.
 Selecting multiple Issues in the Workspace will trigger the Multi-Action action bar allowing you to get to a functional Board quicker.

 You can select multiple Issues in two ways.
 First, you can simply click a profile picture to select the first Issue:

 Once your first Issue is selected, you can continue highlighting additional Issues by clicking on them.
 Once you've selected all relevant Issues, find the bulk action you want to perform at the top of your task board:

 You'll notice that the Issues remain selected so that you can make additional updates if needed.
-Click either “Done”, “clear all” at the top-left corner of your board, or unselect all of the Issues by clicking on them again to exit selection mode completely.
+Click either “Done”, “clear all” at the top-left corner of the Workspace, or unselect all of the Issues by clicking on them again to exit selection mode completely.